RamezIssac/django-slick-reporting/docs/source/index.rst

 Django Slick Reporting
 ======================

-**Django Slick Reporting** a report engine allowing you to create & display diverse analytics.
+**Django Slick Reporting** a reporting engine allowing you to create & display diverse analytics.
 Batteries like a ready to use View and Highcharts & Charts.js integration are included.

+* Create group by , crosstab , timeseries, crosstab in timeseries and list reports in handful line with intuitive syntax
+* Highcharts & Charts.js integration ready to use with the shipped in View, easily extendable to use with your own charts.
+* Export to CSV
+* Easily extendable to add your own computation fields,

 Installation